 Joey Buss (tenor)-started singing in the seventh grade while taking private voice lessons.
 At Edison High School in Huntington Beach, he sang in their chamber choir, jazz choir, show choir, and madrigal ensemble.
 He was put into his first quartet, Short and Sweet, in his freshman year of high school and hasn’t stopped singing barbershop since.
 Joey is a member of the Westminster Chorus, where he has earned several chorus gold medals (7, actually!).
 He has also won two International Collegiate Quartet Championships singing tenor with The Vagrants in 2009 and The Newfangled Four in 2013.
 Outside of his barbershop successes, Joey sings in a 60’s/70’s/80’s style cover band called “Hollywood and Vinyl,” and works part time for California State Parks at Huntington State Beach.

 Jackson Niebrugge (lead)– comes from a non-musical family.
 He was first introduced into music while singing in the Santa Clarita and Los Angeles Children’s Choruses from ages 6 to 10.
 At 11 years old, he picked up the trumpet and followed that all the way through to college, earning him his bachelor’s degree in Trumpet Performance from Cal State Long Beach.
 Along the way, Jackson met Jake Tickner in the fall of 2010, who invited him to attend a Masters of Harmony rehearsal, and suddenly the urge to sing revived.
-He went on to win a gold medal with the chorus in 2011 and in 2015 was made the VP of Chapter Development.
-Jackson became the President of the Masters of Harmony in 2016 and served in that position for two years.
-In 2010, he became a dual member with the Westminster Chorus, where he is now one of their Lead Section Leaders.
+He went on to win multiple gold medals with both the Masters of Harmony and Westminster Chorus.
+Jackson served on the board of directors of the Masters of Harmony as the VP of Chapter Development in 2015 and later became President of the board in 2016, a position her served in for two years.
+As a member of the Westminster Chorus, Jackson continues to fulfill his role as one of the Lead Section Leaders, as well as being on the music team.
 Jackson’s hobbies include playing guitar, writing songs, and maybe the occasional video game.
-He is currently a manager-in-training at 5 Guys Burgers and Fries.
+He is currently a Lessons Lead with Guitar Center.

 Jake Tickner (bass)– first experienced barbershop in his sophomore year of high school, when he became the bass in his school’s barbershop quartet.
 Thus began his love and passion for a cappella singing.
 Now a graduate of Cal State Long Beach with a bachelor’s degree in Vocal Performance, he sang with their chamber choir and the award-winning vocal jazz group “Pacific Standard Time.”
 Jake earned a gold medal with the Masters of Harmony in 2011 and became a dual member with the Westminster Chorus.
 Since teaming up with the rest of The Newfangled Four in the fall of 2012, he went on to win an International Collegiate Quartet Championship and Far Western District Quartet Championship the very next year.
 He loves singing with three of his best friends and looks forward to more inspiring fun-time adventures with them.
 Jake currently lives in Long Beach and works many part time and contract jobs, ranging from soloist/section leader at various churches to recording sessions for the immensely popular children’s song channel on YouTube, “Coco Melon”.